Find out how your school can become part of the national News21 program.

 Applications may be emailed to email@example.com or mailed to: News21, Walter Cronkite School of Journalism and Mass Communication, Arizona State University, 555 N. Central Ave., Phoenix, Ariz., 85004.

-Candidates are judged by leading journalists and journalism educators on the following criteria: quality of journalism (demonstrated storytelling and reporting skills); strength of recommendation from their schools; multimedia skills; ability to work as member of a team in an open, collaborative environment; and commitment to journalism as a career.
-Special skills such as Web development, design, photography, videography or data analysis may also weigh in the decision.
+Candidates are judged by leading journalists and journalism educators on the following criteria: quality of journalism (demonstrated storytelling and reporting skills); strength of recommendations from their schools; multimedia skills; investigative reporting skills; ability to work as member of a team in an open, collaborative environment; and commitment to journalism as a career.
+Demonstrated special skills such as Web development, design, photography, videography or data analysis also may weigh in the decision.

 Students may be asked to participate in a Skype or phone interview prior to a final decision being made.